 On the basis of the information received, the Commission shall establish, publish and maintain a list of certified qualified electronic signature creation devices.

-The Commission may, by means of implementing acts, define formats and procedures applicable for the purpose of paragraph 1.
+By [12 months from the date of entry into force of this amending Regulation], the Commission shall, by means of implementing acts, establish the formats and procedures applicable for the purpose of paragraph 1 of this Article.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).

 Article 32